openwdl/wdl/SPEC.md

 </p>
 </details>

 Due to the lack of explicitness in the typing of `Object` being at odds with the goal of being able to know the type information of all WDL declarations, the use of the `Object` type and the `object` literal syntax have been deprecated.
-In WDL 2.0, `Object` will become a [hidden type](#hidden-types) that may only be instantiated by the runtime engine. `Object` declarations can be replaced with use of [structs](#struct-definition).
+In WDL 2.0, `Object` will become a [hidden type](#hidden-types) that may only be instantiated by the execution engine. `Object` declarations can be replaced with use of [structs](#struct-definition).

 #### Hidden Types

-A hidden type is one that may only be instantiated by the runtime engine, and cannot be used in a declaration within a WDL file.
+A hidden type is one that may only be instantiated by the execution engine, and cannot be used in a declaration within a WDL file.
 There is currently only one hidden type, `Union`; however, in WDL 2.0, `Object` will also become a hidden type.

 ##### Union